 In the presentation-style format, facilitators discussed City Schools' demographics; the effects of poverty and punitive measures of discipline on students and the need for adults to shift to more restorative approaches (see Appendix IIe).
-Participants were shown the same video used in the focus group (see above) and/or a video created by Wide Angle Youth Media specifically for this initiative (Wide Angle's video can be found here and discussion averaged 60-90 minutes per session.
+Participants were shown the same video used in the focus group (see above) and/or a video created by Wide Angle Youth Media specifically for this initiative (Wide Angle's video can be found here or Appendix IV).
+The same or similar questions were used to guide the discussion in the presentations as were used in the focus groups.
+The presentation and discussion averaged 60-90 minutes per session.